sneakerhax/Arsenal/Containers/README.md

 ## Ultra Recon

-Additionally some of the tools are automated using the Docker SDK for Python
+Additionally, some of the tools are automated using the Docker SDK for Python

 ```
 $ Ultra-Recon % python3 Ultra-Recon/ultra_recon.py -n sample -t scanme.nmap.org -i nmap